-1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004.

-2. The development hereby permitted shall be carried out in accordance with the following approved plans: Site Location Plan Sheet 1 of 1, 625-02, 01.

-Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework.
+- 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason:- To comply with Section 51 of the Planning and Compulsory Purchase Act 2004. - 2.
+The development hereby permitted shall be carried out in accordance with the following approved plans: 7603, 7603 Parking Plan and the Location Plan. - Reason:- For the avoidance of doubt and in the interests of proper planning, in accordance with the National Planning Policy Framework. - 3.
+The materials to be used in the construction of the external surfaces of the development hereby permitted shall match in material, colour and texture those used in the existing building.

+Reason:- To ensure that the external appearance of the development is appropriate to its surroundings in accordance with Policy EQ6 of the High Peak Adopted Local

+Plan Policies 2016 and the National Planning Policy Framework.